gallenc/COM304_FOUNDATION_1/sessions/session9/docs/network-layer.md

 `Routers` are network devices which relay IP packets from router to router across a `wide area network` towards their destination.
 A router can have many interfaces, each connected to different subnetworks.

+The following diagram shows several subnets connected by a set of routers

 ![alt text](../docs/images/routing2.drawio.png "routing2.drawio.png")

 A router (or computer) will also have an internal `loopback` interface which it uses to originate or consume traffic destined for itself.